flancian/garden/struck-by-lightning.md

 # Struck by Lightning
 *or: [[Slaying Moloch]]*

-I sometimes feels as if I'm struck by lightning;
+I sometimes feel as if I'm struck by lightning;

 I sometimes catch fire.